The wisdom of Montaigne is of a sort that will come to be needed again*; that of the thinker who makes his life worth living in times of the beast.

 Because he enjoyed life, he grew to respect life and to love it.

-As he saw people around him so different, he learned to accept difference to be normal and diversity as a natural thing.
+As he saw people around him so different, he learned to accept irreducible difference to be normal and diversity as a natural thing.
 Additionally, with a catholic father, a mother of Jewish descent and several protestant relatives and friends, he found religious divides irrelevant.

 Did the frontispiece of the Delphi temple enjoin the visitor to know himself?
 Montaigne went on to do just that, day and night, dressed or naked.

 Did Socrates claim that his knowledge of his own ignorance was the force that made him wiser than all around him?
-Montaigne went further.
+Montaigne went further, to draw implications.
 He read the Pyrronian sceptics and was fascinated by the amplified consequence of the Socratic claim: " we know that we know nothing" into the extreme that absolutely everything is so doubtful that there is nothing we can know with certainty; this includes the good sense implication that humans – theologians and priests included - know nothing about God’s ways and thus have no reason to burn people for vain interpretations of creed.
 So, he turned the nihilistic paradox of absolute scepticism into a tool of freedom: I will doubt everything received, and even my own doubt, and therefore stop troubling myself with theories, keep practical and think with my own mind, as well as I can, humbly enough to avoid stupid, sufficient opinion but also boldly enough to speak with no concern of authority and dogma.
 I will do what my good sense suggests me and my feeble judgment confirms.

 As I read my own private Montaigne – everybody does - I was tempted to interpret his life and "method" in terms of Taoist wisdom.
 He did not know the Lao-tzu but lived by it;